CellProfiling/pipex/README.md

  - Install TissUUmaps (https://tissuumaps.github.io/TissUUmaps-docs/docs/intro/installation.html)
  - Load the `anndata_TissUUmaps.h5ad` file in TissUUmaps

 If you add the `include_html=yes` parameter to the `generate_tissuumaps` command, a `TissUUmaps_webexport` folder will be generated in your analysis/downstream sub-folder.
-You can share this file on a web server, and access it from any web browser.
+You can share this folder on a web server, and access it from any web browser.

+If you also add `launch=yes`, PIPEX will automatically start a local HTTP server and open the result in your default browser once the export is complete — no separate web server setup needed.
+The server runs on the first available port starting at 8080 and can be stopped with `Ctrl+C`.

 **NOTE**: TissUUmaps requires your images to be in `TIFF` format and be named exactly as your markers (for example: `DAPI.tif`, `CPEP.tif`, etc...)